innovaassolutions/innovaasWebsite/docs/kms-build-plan.md

 # 🧠 Innovaas Knowledge Management System (KMS) Build Plan

 This document outlines the full build plan for implementing a Knowledge Management System (KMS) with LLM integration for Innovaas Solutions Pte.
 Ltd., including support for audio and video files.
+My vision for the KMS is to allow anyone to feed the LLM with information by uploading documents in various formats.
+I do not expect people to be downloading or viewing actual documents once uploaded.
+I expect them to ask / prompt the LLM for guidance on various tasks they may face in their dialy work activities i.e. Architecting a new solution for a client, asking about best practices for building a Unified Namespace, etc.

 ---